-Please describe the inherent opportunities that are driven by changes in other climate-related developments
+Please describe your inherent opportunities that are driven by changes in other climate-related developments

-Opportuni ty driver Descriptio n Potentia I impact Timefra me Direct / Indire ct Likelihoo d Magnitud e of impact Estimated financial implicatio ns Managemen t method Cost of manageme nt Other drivers The increasing demand on the grid and rising cost of energy, especially electricity is driving businesses to consider energy reduction initiatives in their activities.
-AECI has identified various opportunitie s across energy, water and waste, as part of AECI's Reduced operation al costs 1 to 3 years Direct Very likely Medium- high The roll out of Green Gauge programme s across businesses within the Group is likely to realise significant cost savings.
-Electricity cost savings in 2015 from 2011 baseline for those facilities that took part in energy initiatives was calculated AECI has invested considerable resources - both human and financial - in conducting a baseline assessment of current operational aspects which have a bearing on resource efficiency with the aim of developing a long term business strategy for operational sites.
-AECI approached ERM, a Greater than R4m.

-Opportuni ty driver Descriptio n Potentia I impact Timefra me Direct / Indire ct Likelihoo d Magnitud e of impact Estimated financial implicatio ns Managemen t method Cost of manageme nt Green Gauge programme, to not only reduce its environment al impact but which would also enable reduction in costs throughout the Group. to be approximate ly R8.8m. leading international sustainability consultancy, to assist in conducting the assessments using their QUEST methodology (Quick Energy Savings Technique).
-The site assessments carried out were characterised by the estimations of energy, water and waste saving potentials based on
+Opportunity driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Other drivers The increasing demand on the grid and rising cost of energy, especially electricity is driving businesses to consider energy reduction initiatives in their activities.
+AECI has identified various opportunities across energy, water and waste, as part of AECI's Green Gauge programme, to not only reduce its environmental impact but which would also enable reduction in costs throughout the Group.
+The Green Gauge programme has reached its lifespan and it has now been rebranded the Going Green programme in line with AECI's values.
+In 2017, the National Cleaner Production Centre (NCPC) will assist AECI in identifying Reduced operational costs 1 to 3 years Direct Very likely Medium- high The roll out of of the new Going Green programmes across businesses within the Group is likely to realise significant cost savings.
+AECI has invested considerable resources - both human and financial - in conducting a baseline assessment of current operational aspects which have a bearing on resource efficiency with the aim of developing a long term business strategy for operational sites.
+AECI approached ERM, a leading international sustainability consultancy, to assist in conducting the assessments using their QUEST methodology (Quick Energy Savings Technique).
+The site assessments carried out were characterised by the estimations of energy, water and waste saving potentials based on available data and the ERM team's professional considerations.
+A It is expected that the Going Green Programme will require investment from companies in excess of R4 million.

-Opportuni ty driver Descriptio n Potentia I impact Timefra me Direct / Indire ct Likelihoo d Magnitud e of impact Estimated financial implicatio ns Managemen t method Cost of manageme nt available data and the ERM team's professional considerations.
-A detailed opportunities database as well as business case, inclusive of Net Present Value (NPV), opportunity cost, payback periods etc., was developed for the sites assessed.
-Opportunities have also been prioritised in order to enable the
+Opportunity driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management further opportunities to reduce energy consumption at the Group's facilities in South Africa. detailed opportunities database as well as business case, inclusive of Net Present Value (NPV), opportunity cost, payback periods etc., was developed for the sites assessed.
+Opportunities have also been prioritised in order to enable the sites to develop management plans for implementation.
+A similar programme will be looked at with the NCPC focussing on energy.